kiba/Writings/fac/chp28_the_summoned_dwarf.md

 ***

 MacMuffin didn't like spending his considerable fortune, but paranoia won out.
 Almost everyone from the Uplift Society Club disappeared, leaving him alone.
 The dwarf still didn't know why they targeted the membership of his club, but he thought that the kidnappers might be crazy.
 To that end, he hired security guards by the dozens just today, and stationed them everywhere on his family's tacky McMansion property.
-There were cops on his property as well, but the wealthy software executive didn't trust them one bit.
+There were also cops on his property as well, but the wealthy software executive didn't trust the cops one bit, since they're the one who accused him of kidnapping.

 Outside of his property, there's dozen of police cars and news vans who served as free extra eyes as well.
+That should make it difficult to infiltrate his mansion.

 "I will pay a two thousand dollar bonus to everyone who stayed awake and did their job throughout the night, understand?"
 MacMuffin said.
 "Any sleeping on the job, I will not pay, period."